 Meet Logan – our Site Coordinator in South Africa (Volunteers)

 Logan has been with the Big Five Wildlife Management and Conservation project in South Africa from inception and has worked in various roles within the reserve.
 At present, Logan oversees the various components on the project site, including the logistics for volunteer participants and their general wellbeing.
 Logan’s dream is to travel the world with his grandkids once he retires.

-Zanzibar – Site Coordinator
+Meet Max – our Site Coordinator in Tanzania

 Meet David – our Site Director in Thailand